ateamsolutionsph/docker-rocketchat/README.md

 # docker-rocketchat

 An automated `docker-compose.yml` file/setup to run [Rocket.Chat](https://rocket.chat) in production.
 Optional containers for Hubot and a complete application monitoring stack available as well.

-For documentaion on Rocket Chat itself see [Rocket.Chat Documentation](https://docs.rocket.chat) For developer guide on Rocket Chat see [Rocket.Chat Developer](https://developer.rocket.chat)
+For documentation on Rocket Chat itself see [Rocket.Chat Documentation](https://docs.rocket.chat)

+For developer guide on Rocket Chat see [Rocket.Chat Developer](https://developer.rocket.chat)

 Note: The image used in this automated script is a customized fork build but this can also be applied to the mainstream version.